pcaston/OpenPeerPower.github.io/source/_docs/installation.markdown

 ---
-title: "Installation of Home Assistant"
+title: "Installation of Open Peer Power"
-description: "Instructions on how to install Home Assistant to launch on start."
+description: "Instructions on how to install Open Peer Power to launch on start."
 redirect_from: /getting-started/installation/
 ---